phansch/mini_rfc_for_cargo_lint_configuration/README.md

 The lints can be specified on the workspace level and for individual packages.
 Anything on the package level will override the workspace setup on per lint basis.
-Specifying clippy-lints will result in clippy complaining about unknown lints if clippy isn't used.
+Specifying clippy-lints will result in Clippy complaining about unknown lints if Clippy isn't used.

 Also if Cargo/rustc ever support lint configurations, this would be more future proof: